Boundary maps and maximal representations on infinite dimensional Hermitian symmetric spaces: Introduction

 In finite dimension, for example in \cite{Poz}, the target of the boundary map is the Shilov boundary of the symmetric space $\calX_\C(p,q)$.
 If $p\leq q$, this Shilov boundary can be identified with the space $\calI_p$ of isotropic linear subspaces of dimension $p$ in $\C^{p+q}$.
 In our infinite dimensional setting, we use the same space $\calI_p$ of isotropic linear subspaces of dimension $p$.

 A main difficulty appears in this infinite dimensional context: this space is not compact anymore for the natural Grassmann topology.
 Thus the existence of boundary $\Gamma$-maps $B\to \calI_p$ is more involved than in finite dimension.
 Such boundary maps have been obtained in a non-locally compact setting when the target is the visual boundary $\partial \calX$ of a \cat space $\calX$ of finite telescopic dimension, on which a group $\Gamma$ acts isometrically \cite{Duc13,BDL}.
-Here, $\calI_p$ is only a closed $G$-orbit part of $\partial\calX_\C(p,\infty)$.
+Here, $\calI_p$ is only a closed $G$-orbit of $\partial\calX_\C(p,\infty)$.
 Actually, $\calI_p$ is a subset of the set of vertices in the spherical building structure on $\partial\calX_\C(p,\infty)$ and the previous result is not sufficient.
 To prove the existence of boundary maps to $\calI_p$, we reduce to representations whose images are dense, in the sense that is explained below.\\

-Following \cite{MR2574741}, we say that a group $\Gamma$ acting by isometries on a symmetric space (possibly of infinite dimension) of non-positive curvature is \emph{geometrically dense} if there is no strict invariant totally geodesic subspace (possibly reduced to a point) nor fixed point in the visual boundary.
+Following \cite{MR2574741}, we say that a group $\Gamma$ acting by isometries on a symmetric space (possibly of infinite dimension) of non-positive curvature is \emph{geometrically dense} if there is no strict closed invariant totally geodesic subspace (possibly reduced to a point) nor fixed point in the visual boundary.
 For finite dimensional symmetric spaces, geometric density is equivalent to Zariski-density in the isometry group, which is a real algebraic group.
 To prove Theorem \ref{Shilov}, we rely also on the theory of algebraic groups in infinite dimension introduced in \cite{HK}.
 Roughly speaking, a subgroup of the group of invertible elements of a Banach algebra is \emph{algebraic} if it is defined by (possibly infinitely many) polynomial equations with a uniform bound on the degrees of the polynomials.

-This notion of algebraic groups is too coarse for our goals and we introduce the notion of \emph{standard algebraic groups} in infinite dimension.
-Let $\calH$ be a Hilbert space and let $\GL(\calH)$ be the group of invertible bounded operators of $\calH$.
-An algebraic subgroup of $\GL(\calH)$ is \emph{standard} if it is defined by polynomial equations in the matrix coefficients $g\mapsto\langle ge_i,e_j\rangle$ where $(e_i)$ is some Hilbert base of $\calH$.
-See Definition \ref{def:stdalggroup}.